ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

 ???question "Would you ever spend a lot of money on shoes?"
     No, actually.

-    So, I only buy shoes when my old shoes are broken and I need a new pair.
+    So, I only buy shoes when my old shoes are broken and I need a new one.

     And, I don't care about fashion or collecting different shoes.

     All I want is a pair of shoes with good performance and a relatively worthwhile price.

-    So I wouldn't spend a lot of money on them.

 ???question "Which do you prefer, fashionable shoes or comfortable shoes?"
     You know, as a runner, I completely  prefer comfortable shoes to fashionable shoes.